Dense Depth Distillation with Out-of-Distribution Simulated Images: Preliminary Analyses

+Based on the above discussions, existing approaches of data-free KD on image classification cannot be deployed into our depth estimation task, as predicted depth maps are 2D high-resolution maps with interrelated objects but not score values, invalidating the strong constraint used in Eq.~\eqref{eq_free_kd2}.
+Since directly synthesizing data from noise is intractable, we have to seek alternative data to perform KD.

-\subsection{Depth Distillation with OOD data}
+\subsection{Depth Distillation with OOD Data}

 According to Remark~\ref{proof1}, data-free KD for MDE can be intractable.
-A plausible way is to use some OOD data, if we can decipher the essential requirements for $\mathcal{X'}$.
+A plausible way is to use some OOD data if we can decipher the essential requirements for $\mathcal{X'}$.
 Here, we consider that three factors are essential for selecting $\mathcal{X'}$: i) scene structure similarity to $\mathcal{X}$, ii) data-scale for performing KD, and iii) domain gap between $\mathcal{X'}$ and $\mathcal{X}$.

 We conducted preliminary experiments to analyze how a depth estimation model reacts to different types of OOD data.
-We employ a model trained on the NYU-v2 \cite{NYUv2} dataset as the teacher model and apply KD using different OOD datasets with the same number of randomly sampled images.
+We employ a model trained on the NYU-v2 \citep{NYUv2} dataset as the teacher model and apply KD using different OOD datasets with the same number of randomly sampled images.

-Fig.~\ref{fig_histogram} shows the histogram of depths predicted by the teacher model for different datasets, where Fig.~\ref{fig_histogram} (a) denotes the histogram of the target domain.
-It is observed that the teacher model yields similar depth histograms for those datasets as all exhibit a long-tail distribution.
-However, this constraint is not sufficient to ensure KD, as shown in Table~\ref{res_a}, where random Gaussian noises led to the lowest performance even though they yield a similar depth histogram.
+We observed that the depth range of the depth maps predicted from different types of OOD data still fits into the target domain.
+However, this constraint is insufficient to ensure KD, as shown in Table~\ref{res_a}, where random Gaussian noises led to the lowest performance even though they yield a similar depth range to other types of OOD data.

 Then, we analyze the effect of the above three factors by comparing scene similarity, data scale, and data domain.
 Except for $(g)$, all datasets have 50,000 (50K) images.
 By closely comparing (d) and (e), (d) and (f), and (f) and (g), with (a), not surprisingly, we observe that high scene similarity, small domain gaps in images, and large-scale training datasets are beneficial for the performance boost.